Introduction to Drugs

 - Classification of Drugs on the basis of Chemical Structure

 - Classification of Drugs on the basis of Molecular Targets

 By definition, drugs are chemical substances that affect or alter the physiology when taken into a living system.
 They can either be natural or synthetic.

 Chemically, they are low atomic mass and molecular mass structures.
 When a drug is therapeutically active and is used for the diagnosis, treatment or prevention of a disease, it is called medicine (legal drugs).
 They target the macromolecules inside the body and generate a biological response.
-Most of them interrupt the nervous system (especially brain) for the generation of a proper biological response.
-However, they can be toxic in higher doses called lethal dose.
+Most of them interrupt the nervous system (especially the brain) for the generation of a proper biological response.
+However, they can be toxic in higher doses and generally referred to as lethal doses.